 Ah, the dreaded expense report.
 You have the best intentions with every business trip.
 You really do.
 But then reality sets in.
 Missed flight delays, grabbing a cab in a developing nation where receipts are only a suggestion, solving an unexpected client crisis during the only available receipt scanning time youíve had all week . . . all of these things come crashing into your elusive dream of expense report bliss.
 Just how do you stay on top of it?
+Do you use software from a company like†Chrome River?
+Do you use software for smaller businesses?

 If youíre a self-employed freelance travel writer, keeping track of expense report receipts can be even more critical.
 Especially when thereís no guaranteed baseline salary every month to cover the cost of those moderate incidental credit card expenses you used to be able to forget to turn in.
 Here are twenty-five tips and resources to help you streamline your record keeping, maintain order and well . . . build a better expense report.